 People at highest risk get the vaccine first.

-The first doses are going to high-risk workers in healthcare settings.
+The first doses are going to people at higher risk due to their jobs, age, or health conditions.
 Everyone will be able to get vaccinated when we have enough doses.
 Go to www.mass.gov/covid-19-vaccine to find out when you can get the vaccine.

 Some people should not get the vaccine.

 You can get the vaccine even if you have had COVID.
 Children under 16 cannot receive a vaccine (the Pfizer vaccine is for ages 16 and up and Moderna and Johnson & Johnson for ages 18 and up).
 You should tell your vaccine provider if you have a fever, have a history of severe allergic reactions, have a bleeding disorder or take blood thinners, have immunity problems, or are pregnant.